libcellml/tutorials/hh_tutorial1/index.rst

 So far in this tutorial we've only been creating items, defining them, and adding to their parent items.
 Now for the first time we will need to retrieve a child item from its parent.
 This can be done in one of two ways: either by the child's index or by its name.
-There is more information about interacting with collections of items on the :libcellml_doc_page:`Understanding collections of items<understanding_collections>` page.
+There is more information about interacting with collections of items on the :aside:`Understanding collections of items<understanding_collections>` page.

 Two particularly useful idioms are shown below.